Updated on 16th December, 2022 by Martin Astley

-If you’re selling a property, if you’re putting it up for rent, or even if you’ve built a house from scratch, you’ll need to order an Energy Performance Certificate (EPC).
-This certificate is provided by a certified Domestic Energy Assessor (DEA) and determines the energy efficiency rating of your property.
+If you’re selling a property, putting it up for rent, or even if you’ve built a house from scratch, you’ll need to order an Energy Performance Certificate (EPC).
+This certificate is provided by a certified domestic energy assessor (DEA) and determines the energy efficiency rating of your property.
 EPCs must be ordered before the property is brought to market.

 What does an EPC entail?

 The DEA will come to your property and spend around one hour taking a look around and examining your appliances, insulation, and other energy-efficiency measures.
-Their report will contain:
+Their report will contain the following:

 - Information about the average energy use of the property